Clifton Attendance Administrator |

 Compulsory Attendance Law

 State law (Texas Education Code Section 25.085) requires that all students older than 6 and younger than 19 attend school each day.
-If a student is absent from school without parental consent for three days in a four-week period or for10+ days in a six-month period, the student and/or their guardian are subject to civil prosecution by the truancy court.
-This includes being absent for part of a day: arriving late or leaving early.
+If a student is absent from school for 10+ days in a six-month period, the student and/or their guardian are subject to civil prosecution by the truancy court, including fines starting at $100 for each offense.
+Absences include being absent for part of a day (e.g., arriving late or leaving early).

 90% Rule

-For the 2024-2025 school year, 90% attendance means no more than 3 absences in Semester 1 and no more than 4 absences in Semester 2.
+For the 2025-2026 school year, 90% attendance means no more than 3 absences per class during Semester 1 and no more than 4 absences per class during Semester 2.

 Clifton Attendance Procedures